Kirosci/Project-Recon/readme.md

 ---

 ### > URLs (-urls):
-Check `urls.txt` file for all the URLs and `js_urls.txt`  will contain all the *JavaScript* file URLs found by grepping from the discovered URLs.
+Check `urls.txt` file for all the URLs and `jsUrls.txt`  will contain all the *JavaScript & Json* file URLs found by grepping from the discovered URLs.
+* -urls ps (Passive Gathering)
+  * Gather urls from passive sources. (wayback, gau, waymore)
+* -urls ac (Active Gathering)
+  * Gather urls by crawling. (katana)

 ---